Training for Hyrox? This is the Best Nutrition for Peak Performance

 I'm going to do a Hyrox and I'm bringing...

-The right gear makes a world of difference.
-Wear breathable sportswear that dries quickly.
-Choose a sturdy sports bra (for women), comfortable shorts or leggings, and a lightweight top.
+The right equipment makes a world of difference.
+Wear sports clothing that breathes and dries quickly.
+Opt for a sturdy sports bra (for women), comfortable shorts or leggings, and a lightweight top.

-Hyrox shoes are specially designed for grip on carpet and cushioning while running – ideal.
-Ensure you have a well-broken-in pair to prevent blisters.
-Gloves can help with grip (such as during the sled pull), but they are optional.
+Hyrox shoes are specially developed for grip on carpet and cushioning when running – ideal.
+Also, ensure you have a well-broken-in pair to prevent blisters.
+Gloves can help with grip (like during the sled pull), but are optional.
 A headband or wristband keeps sweat out of your eyes and off your hands.

 Don't forget: water bottle, towel, dry clothes for afterwards, and possibly a light snack like an energy bar or protein shake for after the race.